 Your muscles are already packed with creatine - specifically, a molecule called phosphocreatine.
 Throughout a workout, phosphocreatine helps turn stored energy (ADP) into an active form of energy (ATP) that our muscles can actually use.

-During intense workouts, muscle creatine levels start to the deplete and the body cannot continue transforming energy as effectively.
+During intense workouts, muscle creatine levels start to deplete and the body cannot continue transforming energy as effectively.

 By taking creatine supplements, the goal is to make more creatine available for helping with energy conversion.
-More muscle creatine stores translates into more energy usage in our muscles, which in turn yields creatine’s performance benefits.

 Creatine is safe and accepted by the NCAA, International Olympic Committee, and Professional Sports.